Bulgarian Lavender Oil Wholesale -Lavandula Angustifolia

 Lavender oil for business

-Lavender essential oils are well known for their use in perfumery, soaps in cosmetics and in aromatherapy, but it is also a vital ingredient in the production of many paints and varnishes and in the ceramics industry.
+Lavender essential oils are well known for their use in perfumery, soaps in cosmetics and in aromatherapy, but it is also a vital ingredient in the production of many paints and varnishes and in the ceramics industry in the United Kingdom.

 - Lavender oil for Aromatherapy, spa and wellness – for its calming and relaxing effects.